-- 1.14 All comments received will be considered by Foxton Parish Council and may be used to amend the draft Neighbourhood Plan.
-Following this, a Consultation Statement, including a summary of all comments received and how these were considered, will be made available on the Parish Council website: https://www.foxtonparishcouncil.org.uk/ - 1.15 The Plan will then be submitted to Harborough District Council for publication and a further six-week public consultation will take place before it is sent to an Independent Examiner. - 1.16 Material modifications which do not change the nature of the plan would require examination but not a referendum.
-Material modifications which do change the nature of the plan would require examination and a referendum. - 1.17 When the Plan is adopted, it will replace the previous version of the Neighbourhood Plan and form part of the statutory Development Plan for the area.
+- 1.12 The Plan will now be submitted to Harborough District Council for publication and a further six-week public consultation will take place before it is sent to an Independent Examiner. - 1.13 Material modifications which do not change the nature of the plan would require examination but not a referendum.
+Material modifications which do change the nature of the plan would require examination and a referendum. - 1.14 When the Plan is adopted, it will replace the previous version of the Neighbourhood Plan and form part of the statutory Development Plan for the area.
 Harborough District Council will continue to be responsible for determining most planning applications, but in Foxton parish the policies in the Neighbourhood Plan will be the basis for those decisions along with the adopted Local Plan and other material considerations.